-Pulmonary circulation:
+Pulmonary circulation

-The right ventricle pumps deoxygenated blood into the lungs where it is oxygenated.
-The oxygenated blood is brought back to the left atrium, from there it is pumped into the left ventricle and finally blood goes into the aorta for systemic circulation.
+The right ventricle pumps deoxygenated blood into the lungs, where it is oxygenated.
+The oxygenated blood is brought back to the left atrium, and from there, it is pumped into the left ventricle.
+Finally, blood goes into the aorta for systemic circulation.

-Systemic circulation:
+Systemic circulation

 The oxygenated blood is pumped to various parts of the body from the left ventricle.
-The deoxygenated blood from different parts of the body passes through vena cava to reach right atrium.
-The right atrium transfers the blood into right ventricle.
+The deoxygenated blood from different parts of the body passes through the vena cava to reach the right atrium.
+The right atrium transfers the blood into the right ventricle.

-12. What are the differences between the transport of materials in xylem and phloem?
+12. What are the differences between the transport of materials in the xylem and phloem?

-Transport of materials in Xylem Transport of materials in phloem Xylem tissue helps in the transport of water and minerals.
-Phloem tissue helps in the transport of food Water is transported upwards from roots to all other plant parts.
+Transport of Materials in Xylem Transport of Materials in Phloem Xylem tissue helps in the transport of water and minerals.
+Phloem tissue helps in the transport of food.
+Water is transported upwards from roots to all other plant parts.
 Food is transported in both upward and downward directions.

 13. Compare the functioning of alveoli in the lungs and nephrons in the kidneys with respect to their structure and functioning.
-Solution:

-Alveoli Nephrons Structure Structure (i) Alveoli are tiny balloon-like structures present inside the lungs. (i) Nephrons are tubular structures present inside the kidneys. (ii) The walls of the alveoli are one cell thick and it contains an extensive (ii) Nephrons are made of glomerulus, Bowman's capsule, and a long renal tube.
+Alveoli Nephrons Structure Structure

-network of blood capillaries.
-Function Function (i) The exchange of O2 and CO2 takes place between the blood of the capillaries that surround the alveoli and the gases present in the alveoli. (i) The blood enters the kidneys through the renal artery.
-The blood is entered here and the nitrogenous waste in the form of urine is collected by collecting duct. (ii) Alveoli are the site of gaseous exchange. (ii) Nephrons are the basic filtration unit.
+(i) Alveoli are tiny balloon-like structures present inside the lungs. (i) Nephrons are tubular structures present inside the kidneys. (ii) The walls of the alveoli are one cell thick, and it contains an extensive network of blood capillaries. (ii) Nephrons are made of glomerulus, Bowman's capsule, and a long renal tube.
+Function Function (i) The exchange of O 2 and CO 2 takes place between the blood of the capillaries that surround the alveoli and the gases present in the alveoli. (i) The blood enters the kidneys through the renal artery.
+The blood is entered here, and the nitrogenous waste in the form of urine is collected by the collecting duct. (ii) Alveoli are the site of gaseous exchange. (ii) Nephrons are the basic filtration unit.